Vendor due diligence is a crucial activity many companies overlook … just ask leaders at Target.

 When evaluating software, make sure to identify areas where users can unintentionally open your organization to risk and determine whether your vendor can help close these security gaps.

 Vendor due diligence checklist

-Between compliance, security, and protecting against potential user risks, completing vendor due diligence can seem a bit overwhelming.
+Between compliance, security and protecting against potential user risks, completing vendor due diligence can certainly seem a bit overwhelming.

-To help simplify the process, we put together this 16-point vendor due diligence checklist you can use as a starting point to evaluate potential risk.
+To help simplify the process, we put together this 16-point vendor due diligence checklist.
+Use it as a starting point to evaluate potential risk.